hauptem/F5-Multisite-Dashboard/README.md

 ---

-## Create and Configure the Frontend iRule
+## Create and Configure the Front-end iRule

 ### Create the iRule